Knowledge is power when it comes to understanding breast cancer. Being armed with the facts can help you make important decisions about your health.

 - A previously identified BRCA mutation in the family

-If any of these apply to you, you may want to talk to your doctor about genetic testing and counseling.
+If any of these apply to you, you may want to talk to your doctor about cancer screening and genetic counseling.

 What are the symptoms of ovarian cancer?